splunk/observability-workshop/docs/module-support/hotrod-eks.md

     export EKS_CLUSTER_NAME=$(hostname)-APP-DEV
     ```

-You can check for the latest SignalFx Smart Agent release on [Github](https://github.com/signalfx/signalfx-agent/releases).
+You can check for the latest SignalFx Smart Agent release on [Github](https://github.com/signalfx/signalfx-agent/releases){: target=_blank}.

 ## 3. Configure AWS CLI for your account